Da Mao and Er Shun: Time in Canada

-Da Mao was brought to Canada in 2013 as part of a 10-year contract between the federal governments of Canada and China.
-He and his female counterpart Er Shun were supposed to spend five years each at Toronto Zoo and Calgary Zoo respectively.
-In May 2020, the Calgary Zoo requested that both pandas be returned to China due to the difficulty of importing bamboo during the COVID-19 pandemic.
-The Calgary Zoo consented to this request and by the end of November, 2020, had sent Da Mao back to the Chengdu Research Base of Giant Panda Breeding.
-Er Shun returned to the Chongqing Zoo at this time, while youngsters Jia Yueyue and Jia Panpan who had been born at the Toronto Zoo during their stay there had already been sent to the Chengdu Research Base for Giant Panda Breeding.
+Da Mao and Er Shun were brought to Canada on March 25, 2013, as part of a 10-year contract between the federal governments of Canada and China.
+The two pandas were supposed to spend five years each at Toronto Zoo and Calgary Zoo, but in May 2020, the Calgary Zoo requested that both pandas be returned to China due to the difficulty of importing bamboo during the COVID-19 pandemic.
+With the pandas' arrival, the Toronto Zoo refurbished its seasonal attraction area into an extensive educational centre - the Giant Panda Interpretive Centre.